INSTRUMENTS & PICKUPS

 because of their exceptionally clear and balanced tone.
 They can be EQ'd to sound like practically any wood guitar.

-We used RainSong guitars on our Land of the Sky CD along with our expensive wood guitars.
+We used RainSong guitars on our Land of the Sky CD and the Mountain Guitar CD, along with our expensive wood guitars.
 Can you tell where?

 The new Concert models have raised these instruments to the next level with the warmer tone of the new top design.